e-wrks/edhim/README.md

   then progressively (but may better conservatively) improve the models, for mistakes harder to be made, idiomatics easier to be followed

-* Architect / Senior Engineering people, Security Experts, the Ops:
+- Architect / Senior Engineering people, Security Experts, the Ops:

   Establish and maintain
   [world reifying code](#world-reifying-code-in-haskell-193-loc),
-  ensure the systems run continuously & securely on a foundation of contemporary technology stack, patch CVEs in time, perform regularly the house keeping of backing storeage
+  ensure the systems run continuously & securely on a foundation of contemporary technology stack, deal with dependency EOLs, patch CVEs in time, perform regularly the house keeping of backing storage

 - [Quick Start](#quick-start)
   - [Favouring Cabal](#favouring-cabal)